Xaoc-xd/Dumpster-Fire/README.md

 * Bunnyhop - Continue jumping by holding your jump key
 * Autostrafe - Automatically strafe while airborne to gain speed
+* Auto Backstab - Automatically backstabs a player when you're behind them
 * Noisemaker Spam - Continuiously spam a Noisemaker
 * No Scope - Removes "HudScope" panel so there is no scope with a Sniper Rifle
 * Chat Spam - Spams chat with lots of popular cheat's chat spam messages